Fixpoint Node Selection Query Languages for Trees: Query Evaluation and Reasoning on

-Such transitions move both to state $\str$, from which structural properties of the tree are verified, and to state $s_\query^0$ used to non-deterministically choose a node to be selected by $\At_{\query}$. \item For each $\lambda\in\L$, there is a transition
+Such transitions both move to the initial state of $\At_{\query}$ to verify that $\query$ holds at the starting node, and move to state $\str$, from which structural properties of the tree are verified.